Phobias and Related Conditions

 The OCD Center of Los Angeles offers individual therapy for the treatment of adults, children, and adolescents with phobias, with a strong emphasis on Cognitive Behavioral Therapy (CBT).
 As part of our treatment program, we also offer the option of home visits for our clients who have difficulty with phobias in or around their residence.
 We also provide clients the opportunity to have therapy sessions in the field to address specific phobias such as those listed above.

-We have ten therapists on staff, and are open six days a week, including evenings and Saturdays.
+We have 14 therapists on staff, and are open six days a week, including evenings and Saturdays.
 If you would like to discuss treatment options at the OCD Center of Los Angeles, please call one of our client coordinators at (310) 824-5200 (ext.
 4), or click here to email us.

 Group Therapy for the Treatment of Phobias

-In addition to individual therapy, the OCD Center of Los Angeles also offers five weekly, low-fee, therapy/support groups for adults with OCD, phobias, and related conditions.
+In addition to individual therapy, the OCD Center of Los Angeles also offers six weekly, low-fee, therapy/support groups for adults with OCD, phobias, and related conditions.
 These groups are led by our professional staff therapists, and use the same treatment protocol as our individual Cognitive-Behavioral Therapy program.
 To learn more about our weekly groups for adults with OCD, phobias, and related conditions, click here.